datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 sudo chown git: /etc/forgejo
 ```

+We could also immediately deposit a complete configuration at
+`/etc/forgejo/app.ini`.
+However, the initial configuration wizard will pick up
+some environment properties (this is the reason why we configured caddy
+already), and yield a functional setup that needs minimal adjustment.
+It will
+also produce a configuration suitable for the deployed Forgejo version, even
+some time in the future for a different Forgejo release.

 The following script will ready the environment for Forgejo,
 create a container, generate a systemd service unit for it,
 and start the container (via systemd) for the first time.
-All if this is done with the `git` user.
+All of this is done with the `git` user.

 A couple of things are important: